Auckland – A New Zealand City of Many Attractions

 Things to do in and around Auckland

 Auckland is famous for its abundance of sights and activities.
 Near the heart of the city, Auckland Domain and Museum are worth taking the time to explore.
-Other Auckland treasures include the beautiful Rose Gardens in Parnell district, the epic Sky Tower that dominates the city landscape, the hustle and bustle of the city centre in Aotea square, and the impressive Viaduct Basin.
-Venturing further afield, the ferry to Waiheke Island is a lovely side trip giving you the opportunity to explore the famous vineyards at Cable Bay and Oneroa.
-Auckland is also a great departure point for day trips and tours to Hobbiton, Waitomo, Rotorua, Coromandel and more.
+Other Auckland treasures include the beautiful Rose Gardens in Parnell district and the epic Sky Tower that dominates the city landscape.
+Then there is the hustle and bustle of the city centre in Aotea Square and the impressive Viaduct Basin.
+Further afield, the ferry to Waiheke Island is a lovely side trip allowing you to explore the famous vineyards at Cable Bay and Oneroa.
+Auckland is also an ideal departure point for day trips and tours to Hobbiton, Waitomo, Rotorua, Coromandel and more.
 See day tours from Auckland for details.

 Bays and beaches around Auckland

 Mission Bay and Muriwai Beach are two of Auckland’s iconic beaches.
-The 6.5 kilometre walkway from Auckland to Mission Bay follows the shoreline.
+The 6.5-kilometre walkway from Auckland to Mission Bay follows the shoreline.
 From here you can enjoy spectacular views over the ocean and Rangitoto Island.
 Renting a pair of rollerblades or a bike will get you there in half the time.
 Visit Sea Life, Kelly Tarlton’s Aquarium at Mission Bay, for a spectacular encounter with ocean creatures.
 Feeling hungry or thirsty?
-The many restaurants and pubs will offer you that hearty meal with ice cold beer while you savour the panoramic views.
+The many restaurants and pubs will offer you that hearty meal with a well-chilled beer while you savour the panoramic views.
 Mission Bay is also famous for its ice cream parlours.
-An ice cold gelato could be just the right thing after swimming and lazing in the hot sun.
+An ice-cold gelato could be just the right thing after swimming and lazing in the hot sun.

 Muriwai Beach, home of the Muriwai gannet colony

-Muriwai Beach is one of New Zealand’s iconic Black Sand beaches.
-Black Sand beaches are the result of volcanic activity dating back thousands of years.
-At Muriwai the stunning Goldies Bush walkway runs along the Mokoroa stream.
+Muriwai Beach is one of New Zealand’s iconic black sand beaches.
+Black sand beaches are the result of volcanic activity dating back thousands of years.
+At Muriwai the stunning Goldie Bush walkway runs along the Mokoroa stream.
 This route takes you through native kauri forest to the Mokoroa Falls.
 What is more, the beautiful native bush is a great place to photograph New Zealand’s exceptional native birds as a souvenir to remind you of your visit.
 The Muriwai gannet colony famously occupies this breeding ground in the warmer months of every year.
 Muriwai Beach is also known for its dazzling sunsets that look great captured on film.
 Visit Muriwai.

 Mount Eden: A volcano with a view of greater Auckland

-Last but by no means least, Mount Eden is a must see for any visitor to Auckland.
+Last but by no means least, Mount Eden is a must-see for any visitor to Auckland.
 This dormant volcano is the highest natural point on the Auckland isthmus.
-The lovely and soulful Mount Eden Village is situated at its foot.
+The lovely and soulful Mount Eden Village lies at its foot.
 Known as Maungawhau in Maori, Mount Eden is one of the 48 volcanic cones around Auckland.
 It houses a traditional fortified Maori village, where visitors can catch a glimpse into what these settlements would have been like before the advent of British colonists.
-There is also a 5.5 acre award winning garden on the slopes of the volcano.
-A walk to the top of the crater will reward you with a magnificent 360 degree view of greater Auckland.
+There is also an award-winning garden spanning 5.5 acres on the slopes of the volcano.
+A walk to the top of the crater will reward you with a magnificent 360-degree view of greater Auckland.

 Experience the Auckland way of living in New Zealand’s bustling hub